Ada-Developers-Academy/core-unit-2/building-an-api/flask-setup.md

 ## Where Does Code Go: Endpoints

-When we work on Flask projects, there could be anywhere between one file, to hundreds of files and folders.
+When we work on Flask projects, there could be anywhere from one file, to hundreds of files and folders.

-Where our code that defines endpoints will **depend on the project**.
+The place we put our code that defines endpoints will **depend on the project**.

 ### !callout-warning